 In order to be admitted, you must be at least 18 years of age and either a) have a high school diploma or a General Education Development Certificate (GED), or b) pass the Career Step Pre-training Assessment Test.
 There are no specific skills or experience that are considered prerequisites for entry into the Career Step training program.

 The Career Step program is offered entirely online, providing 24/7 access to all material and allowing you to progress through the training on your own schedule and at your own pace.
-The program is broken into modules, or course subjects, all of which focus on helping you build the essential knowledge and skills of a veterinary assistant and medical office manager.
+The program is broken into modules, or course subjects, all of which focus on helping you build the essential knowledge and skills of a veterinary assistant and receptionist.

 See what makes Career Step different in our quick introduction.